girardcarillo/REST-guidlines/README.md

 ## Creating environment

 1. Creating an environment with the right version of Geant4.

-[Some help](https://github.com/conda-forge/geant4-feedstock) for installing Geant4 with conda.
+If you need extra information, here is [some help](https://github.com/conda-forge/geant4-feedstock) for installing Geant4 with conda.

-- For that we need the conda-forge channel
+- We need the conda-forge channel

 ```
 conda config --add channels conda-forge
 conda config --set channel_priority strict
 ```

-- Now we can create our environement that will eventually contain geant4 and Root.
+- Now we can create our environement that will eventually contain Geant4 and Root.

 ```
 conda create -n <environment_name> geant4==11.0.3